Or: When shit hits the fan

 We always knew that the husfriend’s new business partner was crazy.
 The kind of crazy people joke about.
 Crazy creative.
 Impulsive.
 Chaotic.
 High energy crazy.
 Funny crazy.

 Until it wasn’t funny anymore.
 The writing has been on the wall.
 But some things (or people) are so crazy, you have difficulties comprehending, even when they happen right in front of you.
-The guy I am talking about is married to my good friend.
+The guy I am talking about is married to my best friend.
 I should have known when he made my friend’s life hell.
 When he patronised and intimidated her in front of their children and her family.
 When she was jumpy every time her phone rang.
 When she told me she never knew quite what to expect when he came home.
 Or how his mood would be very much ‘flavour of the moment’ and anything could set him off.

 This has been going on for a year now.
 I never doubted her.
 But I had a hard time making sense of it.
 Clearly, she must have said or done something to tick him off.
 And after all, she is still with him.
 So how bad could it really be?